Norway edge Switzerland in tense Women’s Euro 2025 opener

 Nicole Powell

-Nicole is a sports writer and editor with expertise in motorsports and football, currently managing the motorsport department at Last Word On Sports (LWOS).
+Nicole is a sports writer and editor specialising in motorsport and football, currently managing the Last Word On Sports affiliate site Extra Time Talk.

-A perfectionist at heart (and mildly allergic to typos), she approaches every project with a mix of professionalism and her signature enthusiasm for all things sport.
+A perfectionist at heart (and mildly allergic to typos), she approaches every project with professionalism and her signature enthusiasm for all things sport.

 Previous